uguisu-dev/uguisu/README.md

 # uguisu-lang
 A Execution engine for the Uguisu lang.
-This is part of my study of Rust and JIT compiling(cranelift).
 Not ready to use yet.

+The first objective is to learn about various technologies: compilation techniques using Cranelift, and Rust.

 The syntax is like this:
 ```